 2) what is a preservery?

-That’s why we stopped at The Preservery, which is a casual neighborhood spot run by a couple that wanted to give back to the community.
+That’s why I stopped at The Preservery, which is a casual neighborhood spot run by a couple that wanted to give back to the community.
 I’m sure that preparing delicious food is one of the nicest ways to improve one’s community!
 I know my community was improved by stuffing it full of their squash and burrata salad.
 (By my community, I mean my tummy.)

 I even liked their fresh potato chips, and potato chips and whipped cream are usually the only two foods I don’t like.
 (If you’re going to spend the calories, just eat french fries and vanilla ice cream!
 Why go for the lesser option.)